 Experiment with closing the kitchen at 8 pm and skipping breakfast.

 Shake Things Up

 Having a protein shake before hitting the sack may boost your metabolism, according to one Florida State University study.
 Researchers found that men who consumed an evening snack that included 30 grams of protein had a higher resting metabolic rate the next morning than when eating nothing.
 Protein is more thermogenic than carbs or fat, meaning your body burns more calories digesting it.

-Use vegan protein—recommended in the bestselling Zero Belly Diet—which will give you the same fat-burning, hunger-squelching, muscle-building benefits, without the bloating that comes from whey.
-For 150+ recipes that will make your belly flat, including amazing vegan smoothies, buy the brand-new book from Abs Diet creator David Zinczenko that helped panelists lose up to 16 pounds in 14 days: Zero Belly Cookbook!
+Use vegan protein powder—recommended in the bestselling Zero Belly Diet—which will give you the same fat-burning, hunger-squelching, muscle-building benefits, without the bloating that comes from whey.

 Make a Mint